ChrisChares/shortcut/README.md

 [![License](https://img.shields.io/cocoapods/l/shortcut.svg?style=flat)](http://cocoadocs.org/docsets/shortcut)
 [![Platform](https://img.shields.io/cocoapods/p/shortcut.svg?style=flat)](http://cocoadocs.org/docsets/shortcut)

+Shortcut is an attempt to bring URL-based view controller routing to iOS in the least painful way possible.
+It allows you to instantiate and present view controllers via URL _without manually setting up routing_ and _from outside the app (deep linking)_

+Let's look at some examples.

+    //create and present PropertyViewController using the default behavior (modal off root view controller) loadURL(@"PropertyViewController?id=wka92j9a8s);

+    //load the same view controller without presenting UIViewController *vc = [Shortcut load:@"PropertyViewController?id=wka92j9a8s];

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.